michael-beebe/cs5379-parallel-processing/project5/README.md

 These equations will distribute the rows as the following (if we assume P=4 and N=32), please note the data in the table is the row number:
  ![image](https://github.com/michael-beebe/cs5379-parallel-processing/assets/113784916/218e733d-2c36-4f31-8a28-39d96f9f0691)

+### Overall Workflow and Parallelism
+- The main function sets up the MPI environment and distributes particle data across all processes.
+- The `force_calc` function performs the core computation, leveraging parallel processing to calculate forces.
+Each process handles a subset of the data, contributing to the overall computation.
+- The program demonstrates efficient parallel computation by dividing the workload and using MPI functions for data distribution and result aggregation.